Homes for Sale in Superior, WI

 SS Meteor Maritime Museum — The last remaining whaleback ship, offering tours of this unique Great Lakes vessel

-Fairlawn Mansion & Museum — Stunning 42-room Queen Anne Victorian mansion (1891) showcasing maritime baron history
+Fairlawn Mansion & Museum — A 42-room Queen Anne Victorian mansion (1891) showcasing the city’s maritime-baron history

-Wisconsin Point — Natural sandbar with beaches, Superior Entry Lighthouse, and dramatic lake views
+Wisconsin Point — A natural sandbar with beaches, the Superior Entry Lighthouse, and dramatic lake views

-Barker’s Island — Recreation area with beach, marina, fishing pier, and waterfront amenities
+Barker’s Island — A recreation area with beach, marina, fishing pier, and waterfront amenities

-Pattison State Park — Big Manitou Falls (Wisconsin’s tallest waterfall), hiking trails, and camping
+Pattison State Park — Big Manitou Falls, Wisconsin’s tallest waterfall, with hiking trails and camping

-Amnicon Falls State Park — Series of stunning waterfalls, covered bridge, and nature trails
+Amnicon Falls State Park — A series of waterfalls, a historic covered bridge, and nature trails

-University of Wisconsin–Superior — Public liberal arts college offering theater, music, art exhibits, and athletics
+University of Wisconsin–Superior — A public liberal arts university offering theater, music, art exhibits, and athletics

 Schools in Superior